Home

 How to Apply

 CETP strongly recommends that you apply early for teaching placements.
-Even if you feel you still need to get more teaching experience, or are considering various "work abroad" programs, it is a good idea to apply to CETP well in advance so that we can begin lining up the best possible placement for you, ideally in your first choice host country and region.
-If accepted, you may defer joining CETP, and we will be happy to re-activate your file upon your request at a later date.
-If you choose not to come, we will refund all of your money if you let us know by June 1st.
-After that date, we will refund all but your $500 application fee, and even that will be returned to you if your change of mind is due to an emergency over which you have no control.
-Of course in the unlikely event that we can not find a suitable placement for you, we will refund your fee.
+Even if you feel you still need to get more teaching experience, or are considering various "work abroad" programs, it is a good idea to apply to CETP well in advance so that we can begin lining up the best possible placement for you.
+If you choose not to come, we will refund your fees if you let us know by May31st (November 1st for Winter Semester).
+Withdrawal after the respective dates above will be assessed a cancellation fee of $1500.
+CETP may lower or waive the cancellation fee for reasons we deem compelling.
+Applicants not accepted into the program will receive a full refund of fees paid.

 By applying early, you enable us to locate placement options for you that meet any special requests you may have.
 For instance, we recommend that you allow extra time for the placement process if:

-• you would like to be placed near a friend or family member
+• you would like to be placed with or near a friend or family member

-• you plan to bring dependents and/or pets with you
+• you plan to bring dependents or pets with you

 We look forward to receiving your application!
 Please contact us if you have any questions.